Best Private Student Loans for Bad Credit

 MPOWER

 MPOWER is an online lender that offers educational funding to international, domestic, and DACA students.
 They offer non-cosigned undergraduate and graduate student loans.
-It is best for international students and DACA students who don’t have a credit history and can’t access a qualified cosigner.
+Specifically, it is best for international students and DACA students who don’t have a cosigner or a credit history.

 Prodigy Finance

 Prodigy Finance is an online lender that provides funding to international students.
 They offer non-cosigned graduate student loans.
-They’re a good option for international students who don’t have a credit history and can’t access a qualified cosigner.
+Accordingly, they’re a good option for international students who don’t have a credit history and can’t access a qualified cosigner.

 Sallie Mae